oddlid/gamepad/README.md

 Players names should be saved in a table for easy picking of next rounds.
 Game names should be saved in a table for easy picking of next rounds.
 Points should be saved, linked to each player, for each round.

+Ideally, we should have foreign keys all over the place, to keep the DB small, but I'm considering duplicating stuff just to keep the design simpler...

+Thoughts about structure:

+table Players {
+    ID
+    Name
+}

+table Games {
+    ID
+    Name
+}

+// For this table, we could either get the most recent score for a player by either using the timestamp
+// field and order by that, or we could have an autoincrementing ID and order by that.
+// Both should not be needed.
+// If we have the date saved in another table, for a round, we could use only the ID here. table Points {
+    ID
+    GameID
+    PlayerID
+    //TimeStamp
+    Points
+}

+table Rounds {
+    ID
+    TimeStamp
+    GameID
+    PlayerIDs
+}